2022 Pakistan Super League

-2022 Pakistan Super League (also known as PSL 7 or, for sponsorship reasons, HBL PSL 2022) was the seventh season of the Pakistan Super League, a franchise Twenty20 cricket league which was established by the Pakistan Cricket Board (PCB) in 2015.
-Played between six teams in a double round robin format with strict COVID-19 protocols, the league began on 27 January 2022 with the first phase taking place in Karachi.
-The second phase including the playoffs took place in Lahore, with the Final played on 27 February where Lahore Qalandars beat Multan Sultans by 42 runs to win their maiden PSL title.
+2022 Pakistan Super League (referred to as HBL PSL 7 for sponsorship reasons) was the seventh season of the Pakistan Super League, a franchise Twenty20 cricket league which was established by the Pakistan Cricket Board (PCB) in 2015.
+The tournament was held entirely in Pakistan from 27 January to 27 February 2022, with matches played at the National Stadium in Karachi and the Gaddafi Stadium in Lahore.
+Six teams participated in a double round robin format followed by playoffs, with all matches conducted under strict COVID-19 protocols.

+Lahore Qalandars won their maiden PSL title by defeating defending champions Multan Sultans by 42 runs in the final at Lahore.
+Fakhar Zaman (Lahore Qalandars) was the tournament's leading run-scorer with 588 runs, while Shaheen Afridi (captain of Lahore Qalandars) took the most wickets with 20.
+Mohammad Rizwan (captain of Multan Sultans) was named Player of the Tournament for his 546 runs.

-HBL Pakistan retained the title sponsorship, and the broadcast partners are PTV Sports and A Sports, while Daraz is the livestreaming partner.
+HBL Pakistan retained the title sponsorship, while broadcast rights were awarded to PTV Sports and A Sports, with Daraz as the livestreaming partner.
+The tournament saw Karachi Kings finish last with only one win in ten matches, while Shahid Afridi retired mid-season due to injury in what was meant to be his farewell season.

 Squads

 The players' draft took place on 12 December 2021, while a replacement draft took place on 8 January 2022.

 Shahid Afridi had stated PSL 2022 would be his farewell season but on 13 February, he withdrew mid-season due to injury.
-On February 19, James Faulkner was banned by the PCB due to inappropriate behavior and Faulkner resigned from the league.
+On 19 February, James Faulkner was banned by the PCB due to inappropriate behavior and Faulkner resigned from the league.